caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

     {
         base.OnModelCreating(modelBuilder);

-        // add this just with more seed data
+        // add this (ideally with more seed data): modelBuilder.Entity<VideoGame>().HasData(
-        // add this:
-        modelBuilder.Entity<VideoGame>().HasData(
             new VideoGame
             {